siddarthkrishna10/Project_Zlatan/README.md

 _Actually yes...but no!_

-Strikers usually as they grow old, they tend to become super subs.
-Brought on in the last 10-20 mins to grab a late equaliser or winner for the team.
+Usually as strikers grow old, they tend to become super subs.
+Subbed on in the last 10-20 mins to grab a late equaliser or winner for the team.
 So generally, a striker like Zlatan should've seen a decrease in his playing time as the years went by.
 But that wasn't the case,

 ![ZlatanPairPlot2_Snap](https://github.com/siddarthkrishna10/Project_Zlatan/blob/master/Code/ZlatanPairPlot2_Snap.PNG)